xsscx/srd/dmg/README.md

 ```sh
 brew install gnu-sed automake
 ```
-How To Build toybox unstripped DMG for the SRD
+How To Build example cryptex DMG for the SRD
 ------
 ```
 cd example-cryptex